FanDuel Sports Network: Rebranding as Bally Sports

 On Opening Day, the newly rebranded channels aired a joint special, Bally Sports Big Opening Day.
 It was produced by Stadium, hosted by Michael Kim, Bally Sports SoCal's Kristina Pink and Bally Sports Southeast's Eric Collins, and featured coverage of teams and events across Bally Sports and Sinclair's sports networks.

+On May 2, 2022, Diamond Sports Group assembled a board of five directors, consisting of Bob Whitsitt, Sinclair CEO Chris Ripley, Randy Freer, a former Fox Sports/Hulu executive, Mary Ann Turcke, a former COO of the NFL, and David Preschlack (previously President of the NBC Sports Regional Networks); Preschlack would be elected CEO of Diamond on December 5.

-On June 23, 2022, Bally Sports soft-launched a direct-to-consumer service known as Bally Sports Plus (or Bally Sports+) in selected markets.
-It launched nationally in the remainder of the networks' footprint on September 26.
+On June 23, 2022, Bally Sports soft-launched a direct-to-consumer service known as Bally Sports+ in selected markets.
+It launched nationally in the remainder of the networks on September 26.

+On December 4, 2022, Diamond Sports Group's board voted to block the Sinclair Broadcast Group from operating Diamond and its regional sports networks.

 Bankruptcy and spin-off

 On February 15, 2023, Diamond Sports Group, the owner of Bally Sports, failed to make a $140 million interest payment, instead opting for a 30-day grace period to make the payment.
 On March 14, 2023, Diamond Sports Group filed for Chapter 11 bankruptcy protection; its restructuring plan included a proposal for the company to be separated from the Sinclair Broadcast Group into a standalone company.

-During its bankruptcy, Diamond has missed payments to the Arizona Diamondbacks, Texas Rangers, Cleveland Guardians and Minnesota Twins of Major League Baseball (MLB), the Arizona Coyotes of the National Hockey League (NHL), the Orlando Magic of the National Basketball Association (NBA), and to Raycom Sports for its ACC on Regional Sports Networks package and the Orange Bowl for its Orange Bowl Classic men's college basketball tournament.
-Diamond also entered grace periods for their payments to the San Diego Padres and Cincinnati Reds of MLB, which they eventually made.

-On May 31, 2023, Diamond officially missed a second payment to the Padres, and the Padres' television rights were returned to Major League Baseball.
-Because Bally Sports San Diego, which aired Padres games, is a joint venture between the Padres and Diamond it is technically not in bankruptcy.
-Therefore, this missed payment did not have the same bankruptcy protections that Diamond's other missed payments had.
-On June 1, 2023, after a two-day-long hearing, the bankruptcy judge ordered Diamond to pay the other Major League Baseball teams they missed payments to fully within five days.
-Bally Sports gave up the rights to the Arizona Diamondbacks on July 18, 2023.
-Furthermore, with Bally Sports Arizona also losing local broadcast rights to both the Phoenix Suns and Phoenix Mercury to Gray Television (via KTVK and KPHE-LD, respectively) in April of that year and then the Arizona Coyotes to Scripps Sports (via KASW) in early October, Diamond Sports Group ultimately shut down Bally Sports Arizona on October 21, 2023, becoming the first official casualty of the bankruptcy.
-Bally Sports San Diego would shut down next by liquidating assets to the Padres following a settlement made in April 2024.
-On June 14, 2023, Diamond rejected its contract with Raycom Sports to distribute a package of Atlantic Coast Conference games, freeing Raycom to sell the package to other networks.
-A month later, Raycom announced that The CW had bought the rights.
+Diamond's first-lien lenders would not be affected as part of the restructuring support agreement, but other creditors planned to convert their debt into equity.